 OUR's Spring, Summer, and Fall Undergraduate Research Awards give you a stipend the term you are doing your research.
 You can read more about deadlines and applications on the OUR site.

 The University Honors College (UHC) also supports undergraduate research.
-Browse the Summer Brackenridge Fellowships and the Fall and Spring Brackenridge Fellowships, as well as the Community-Based Research Fellowships pages.
-UHC also offers a Community Scholars program and organizes an Undergraduate Research Fair.
+Browse the Summer research opportunities and the Fall and Spring opportunities, as well as the Community-Based Research Fellowships pages.

 Examples of Undergraduate Research